ndidplatform/ndidplatform.github.io/example-authen-flow.md

 ## Test the flow with POSTMAN

 You can download [POSTMAN collection](/assets/authen-flow-postman.json) and import to POSTMAN.

+at tab `http://localhost:8080/identity` you specify what user the IDP will assiciate to, and IDP will only receive request from its associated user.

 At tab `http://localhost:8081/rp/requests/cid/1234567890123` in POSTMAN is use to create request, note that we hard-coded IDP to be responsible for only authentication request for namespace `cid` and identifier `1234567890123`.
 If you want IDP to be responsible for other namespaces and identifiers, edit `users.json` and restart `idp-api`.